 - (a) Recommendations for promotion shall begin with the employee's supervisor and shall be submitted to the appropriate officials for review.
 Prior to the consideration of the employee's promotion, the employee shall have the right to review the contents of the promotion file and may attach a brief response to any material therein.
 It shall be the responsibility of the employee to see that the file is complete.
 The provisions of Sections 11.2 through 11.8 of this Agreement shall apply to the contents of the promotion file.
 If any material is added to the file after the commencement of consideration, a copy shall be sent to the employee within five (5) days (by personal delivery or by mail, return receipt requested).
 The employee may attach a brief response within five (5) days of his/her receipt of the added material.
 The file shall not be forwarded until either the employee submits a response, indicates there will be no response, or until the second five (5) day period expires, whichever occurs first. - (b) Recommendations for promotion shall include a copy of applicable promotion criteria, the employee's annual assignments and annual evaluations, and, if the employee chooses, the employee's promotion appraisal(s).
 The reviewers at any stage in the review may request to view the appraisal(s). - 14.4 Notice of Denial.
-If any employee is denied promotion, the employee shall be notified in writing by the appropriate administrative official.
-Upon written request by an employee within twenty (20) days of the employee's receipt of such decision, the University shall provide the employee with a written statement of the reasons why the promotion was denied.
+Any employee who is denied promotion shall be notified in writing by the appropriate administrative official.
+The employee has twenty (20) days after notification to submit a written request for a statement of reasons and the University shall provide the employee with a written statement within twenty (20) days thereafter of the reasons why the employee did not meet the promotion criteria.

+ARTICLE 15

-ARTICLE 15 TENURE, CONTINUING MULTI-YEAR APPOINTMENTS, AND PERMANENT STATUS
+TENURE, CONTINUING MULTI-YEAR APPOINTMENTS, AND PERMANENT STATUS